 * I originally turned this off for safety reasons but I realized later I shouldn't have done this because you need the location turned on for a variety of apps to work, so I ended up allowing changes.
 As all of our iPads are for students in a school I don't really think it is a security problem as anyone can find our school without too much difficulty.

-iv) in RATINGS Allowed Content I made the following changes to the settings:
+I made the following changes to the settings:

 Ratings For: Canada